BenWL96/Greening-The-Spark/README.md

 # Greening The Spark Scoreboard APP.

-This scoreboard is a single page application which accompanies the Python based game Greening The Spark, enabling players to see their performance and various analytics related to the game that they just played.
+This scoreboard is a single page application which accompanies the Python based game <a href="https://www.cornucopia.co.uk/gts/">Greening The Spark</a>, enabling players to see their performance and various analytics related to the game that they just played.

 <img src="https://github.com/BenWL96/Greening-The-Spark/blob/master/src/images/green_spark.png" width="200" height="200">